yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 ## Installation

-This software was written to be run in a conda enviroment.
+This software was written to be run in a conda environment.

 ### Python Environment:

-We advise you to get your conda installation up to date before you do this but this is not obligatory with the command:
+We advise you to get your conda installation up to date before you do this, but this is not obligatory with the command:

 `conda update --all`

-To see what conda environments you have, run the command
+To see what conda environments you have, run the command.

 `conda env list`

 ### Installing the Tools

-Get a copy of the latest version from GitHub by running
+Get a copy of the latest version from GitHub by running.

 `git clone https://github.com/jonathanHuwP/tet_mesh_tools`